 Glampotel Dundas Castle

-Glampotel prides themselves as the leading eco-tourism glamping hotel chain with two of their nine locations being in Scotland.
+Glampotel prides itself as the leading eco-tourism glamping hotel chain with two of its nine locations being in Scotland.
 Dundas Castle is a fantastic setting for these canvas cottages (tents).
 Combining all the benefits of being out in the wilderness with all the comforts of a luxury hotel.

 We now had the chance to properly relax and get used to our new environment.
 No TV, electricity and more importantly no Wi-Fi.
 This was a welcome break from all things technology and our chance to enjoy each other’s company without any distractions.
 Other than wildlife and the stars, of course.